isselab/github-classifier/README.md

 If you want to train the tool with different labels, replace the current labels with your own (or add them to the labels) in GraphClasses.py and in function 'multi_hot_encoding' in Encoder.py.
 The labels in the tool are not mutually exclusive and are multi-hot encoded.

+Currently, the tool only processes python files.

+This feature branch is for testing the tool with the dataset from classifyhub.

 **labels**

-Application, Framework, Library, Plugin
+Dev, Edu, Hw, Other

+The labels Data, Docs, and Web are excluded because we do not expect the repositories belonging to these classes to contain any python files.

 **data**

-Dataset with python software repositories from GitHub, all with a dependency on at least one ML library.
+Dataset with software repositories from GitHub.
+The dataset is from classyhub.
-The labeled repositories the tool is trained with are in data/labeled_dataset_repos.xlsx.
+The labeled repositories the tool is trained with are in data/classifyhub-dataset.xlsx.

 **requirements**